Tuala Iosefo Ponifasio: 2021 general election

-Deputy prime minister (2021–present)
+Deputy prime minister (2021–2025)

-On 24 May 2021, Tuala was appointed as Deputy Prime Minister and Minister of Customs and Revenue in the elected cabinet of Samoa's first female Prime Minister, Hon.
+On 24 May 2021, Ponifasio was appointed as deputy prime minister and minister of customs and revenue in the elected cabinet of Samoa's first female prime minister, Hon.
 Fiamē Naomi Mata‘afa.
 The appointment was disputed by the caretaker government.
 On 23 July 2021 the Court of Appeal ruled that the swearing-in ceremony was constitutional and binding, and that FAST had been the government since 24 May.

-In February 2022, Tuala fired his office assistant for the alleged theft of money.
+In February 2022, Ponifasio fired his office assistant for the alleged theft of money.
 He subsequently announced that he would press charges.

+On 15 January 2025 Ponifasio, Prime Minister Mataʻafa and three other cabinet ministers were expelled from FAST, following a power struggle between Mataʻafa and party chairman Laʻauli Leuatea Schmidt.
+Ponifasio and the other expelled members rejected their expulsion, denounced it as unconstitutional, and claimed they were still members of FAST.
+Prime Minister Mata‘afa called a snap election following the government's budget defeat in parliament on 27 May 2025.
+Following the dissolution of parliament, Ponifasio, Mata‘afa and the rest of cabinet confirmed their resignations from FAST and established the Samoa Uniting Party.
+During the 2025 election, Ponifasio lost his seat to FAST party Secretary Vaʻaaoao Salumalo Alofipo.
+His tenure as deputy prime minister ended on 16 September and he was succeeded by Toelupe Poumulinuku Onesemo.